What is the Palatine Bone

 - Anterior Border: The horizontal plate’s anterior border articulates with the maxilla’s palatine process, jointly forming the hard palate.

-- Posterior Border: It faces the posterior wall of the pharynx.
+- Posterior Border: It faces the back wall of the pharynx.

-- Nasal surface: The surface is named so as it partially makes up the posterior part of the nasal cavity’s floor and inferior nasal meatus.
+- Nasal surface: As the name suggests, it partially makes up the posterior part of the nasal cavity’s floor and inferior nasal meatus.

 - Palatine surface: As the name implies, it forms a part of the hard palate.
 The surface contains two important foramina: